xosview is the classic system monitoring tool, for Linux, *BSD, HP-UX, IRIX, Solaris and GNU.

 And so, an 'accidental' fork was born.

 The codebases continue to co-exist.
-We did a tiny bit of work to join Mike's branch up to the Git history, and Mike has labelled the accidental fork as xosview2.
+We did a tiny bit of work to start Mike's branch at the correct point in our Git history, and Mike has labelled the accidental fork as xosview2.
 Meanwhile I'm continuing to maintain xosview in a steady way; I have limited time and a view that xosview is a mature and stable project that already serves its purpose well (even though the code itself might be quite inconsistent internally, it's stood the test of time and is stable.)
 Mike explains his aims too.
 We both agreed that better communication is needed so we removed the out of date web pages and refreshed the mailing lists.

 For now, this xosview is the 'primary' source for the project but both of us are interested to see what the future holds.